18 Apr How Does a Furnace Work? The Various Components of a Furnace and How They Work(Last Updated On: October 14, 2017)

 How Your Furnace Works: Why You Need to Know

-While the exact specifics might differ depending on the type of heat fuel you use, or the specific type of furnace you have, the gist of how a furnace operates remains the same.
-Understanding how a furnace works cannot only help you to troubleshoot issues and solutions when you have a problem, but will also make you a more savvy homeowner.
+While the exact specifics might differ, the basics of how a furnace operates remain the same.
+The specifics vary depending on the type of heat fuel you use or type of furnace, but understanding your furnace helps troubleshoot issues.
+Additionally, understanding your furnace makes you a savvy homeowner and helps identify solutions to any problems.
 For our discussion below, we are using the example of a gas-powered forced air heating, ventilation, air conditioning (HVAC) system.
 Without further ado, here’s everything you need to know about how a furnace works.

 Furnace Components and How They Work

-To first understand how a furnace works, it helps to know a little bit about the components a furnace consists of.
-All furnaces have a heat exchanger, burner, ductwork, plenum, blower, and flue or vent pipe.
-Some furnaces also have an air conditioning unit responsible for cooling during summer months.
+To first understand how a furnace works, it helps to know a little bit about the furnace components.
+All furnaces contain a heat exchanger, burner, ductwork, plenum, blower, and flue or vent pipe.
+Additionally, some furnaces include an air conditioning unit responsible for cooling during summer months.

-The burner in your furnace is where the heating process begins.
-Once the temperature drops low enough to trigger the furnace to run, the burner engages to deliver gas to the heat exchanger.
-The burner in your furnace is what is controlled by the thermostat.
-Depending on the size of your home, your furnace may have a single burner, or dual burners in order to heat larger volumes of air.
+The heating process begins with the burner.
+Once the temperature drops low enough to trigger the furnace to run, the burner engages.
+This drives the gas to the heat exchanger.
+For reference, your thermostat controls the burner.
+Depending on the size of your home, your furnace contains either a single burner or dual burners (which heat larger volumes of air).

-The heat exchanger in your furnace then intakes air and turns the gas and air into heat that will ultimately be sent through your home’s ductwork.
-This process of fuel combining with air and being ignited to create heat is known as combustion.
-Once the air has been heated, it is transferred to the air distribution system, which includes the blower.
+Next, the heat exchanger intakes air and turns the gas and air into heat, which ultimately moves through your home’s ductwork.
+Then, combustion occurs.
+Combustion occurs when fuel combines with air and ignites, which creates heat.
+Finally, the heat air transfers into the air distribution system, which includes the blower.

-While this combustion is happening, outside air is being brought in through a separate vent, in order to be mixed with the heat to the correct temperature, before being sent through the ductwork.
-This fresh, outdoor air must first be filtered from dust and debris before it is stored in the an enclosed space known as the plenum of the furnace.
+As the combustion process happens, outside air enter the system through a separate vent.
+The outside air mixes with heat.
+Next, the air warms to the correct temperature and distributes throughout the house through the ductwork.
+However, this new and fresh outdoor air requires filtration.
+As a result, the filtration process removes dust and debris before it is stored in an enclosed space known as the plenum of the furnace.

-The blower in your furnace will then engage in order to blow the heated air through your ventilation system, or ductwork.
-Ensuring that the blower is clean and in good working condition will help ensure your furnace blows hot air when you need it.
-The air distribution system is also responsible for adjusting the temperature of the air to what is set on the thermostat.
+Next, the he blower in your furnace engages and blows heated air through your ventilation system or ductwork.
+Ensuring a clean blower that is in good working condition helps the furnace blow hot air when you need it.
+Additionally, the air distribution system maintains responsibility for adjusting the temperature of the air to what is set on the thermostat.

 The flue and vent pipe of your furnace is responsible for keeping the air in your home safe to breathe.
 It does this by exhausting harmful byproducts from the combustion process, such as carbon monoxide and other noxious fumes, outside your home.
 The flue opens and closes accordingly to ensure that there is no backup of this potentially dangerous exhaust into your home.

-Finally, the ductwork of your HVAC system is what allows the heated air to be distributed throughout your home.
-It is essential that ducts remain clean and free of blockages or debris in order to allow for optimal air circulation.
-While circulating throughout the system, your home’s air will go through the furnace’s air filter, which helps to clean and purify the air.
-This is important for maintaining your HVAC system and helps to cut down on allergens and odors in the air.
-It can also help to cut down on the amount of dusting and vacuuming required in your home.
+Finally, the ductwork of your HVAC system allows heated air to be distributed throughout your home.
+Therefore, ensure ducts remain clean and free of blockages or debris for optimal air circulation.
+Additionally, air circulates through the furnace air filter, which helps clean and purify the air.
+This is important for maintaining your HVAC system and helps cut down on allergens and odors in the air.
+Plus, this helps cut down on the amount of dusting and vacuuming required in your home.

 Once the temperature in your home reaches its set level, this process stops until the next time heat is required.